balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 ## Securing an XMPP Multi-User Chat

-Let A, B and C be users that wish to engage in secure chat through an existing XMPP multi-user chat room.
+Let A, B and C be users that wish to engage in secure chat through an existing XMPP {{RFC6120}} multi-user chat (MUC) room.
 In the context of the KMS architecture we may regard the XMPP MUC service as the resource server, the users' XMPP clients as the resource clients, and the XMPP service itself (not shown) as the KMS transport.

 ~~~
      XMPP           XMPP           XMPP         XMPP MUC        KMS